LenweSaralonde/MusicianList/README.md

 MusicianList
 ============

-Load and save songs in game for the addon [Musician](https://lenwe.info/musician).
+Load and save songs in game for the [Musician](https://musician.lenwe.io) add-on.

 The song list is accessible from Musician main menu on the minimap or by clicking the list button in the main import window.